Skip to content

 Application Installation Process

-1. Dependencies Installation: The system installs apt-transport-https, curl, gnupg, software-properties-common, and unzip.
+1. Dependencies: Packages apt-transport-https, curl, gnupg, software-properties-common, and unzip are installed.

-2. Repository Configuration: The Elastic GPG key is added, and the https://artifacts.elastic.co/packages/8.x/apt repository is configured.
+2. Repository Setup: The GPG key from https://artifacts.elastic.co/GPG-KEY-elasticsearch is added, followed by the repository deb https://artifacts.elastic.co/packages/8.x/apt stable main.

-• A Certificate Authority (CA) is generated using elasticsearch-certutil ca.
+• A Certificate Authority (CA) is generated locally.

 Access Rights and Security

-Security is enforced through TLS encryption, firewall rules, and user permissions.
+Security is enforced through SSL/TLS encryption, firewall rules, and user-specific service accounts.

 • SSL/TLS: